sbrcly/sbrcly/README.md

-### Hi there 👋, My name is Scott Barclay
-#### I'm a web developer

-Currently living in Las Vegas, NV but am willing and happy to relocate if need be.
-You'll be hiring someone with a passion for acquiring new skills, building things from scratch, and who finds perfect Lighthouse scores oddly satisfying.
+Developer currently living in Las Vegas, NV.
+Willing and happy to relocate if need be.
+You'll be hiring someone with a passion for solving problems and acquiring new skills.

-Skills: JavaScript / CSS / HTML
+Skills: HTML / CSS / JavaScript / Python / SQL

-Currently working on: React / Python / SQL
+Currently working on: React